Overnight Energy: 5 takeaways from the Colonial Pipeline attack | Colonial aims to &#039;substantially&#039; restore pipeline operations by end of week | Three questions about Biden&#039;s conservation goals

-Category: Environment Hits: 3HAPPY MONDAY.
+Category: Environment Hits: 9HAPPY MONDAY.
 Welcome to Overnight Energy, your source for the day’s energy and environment news.Please send tips and comments to Rachel Frazin at This email address is being protected from spambots.
 You need JavaScript enabled to view it. .
 Follow her on Twitter: @RachelFrazin .
 Reach Zack Budryk at This email address is being protected from spambots.
 You need JavaScript enabled to view it. ...

 Read more https://thehill.com/policy/energy-environment/overnights/552752-overnight-energy-5-takeaways-from-the-colonial-pipeline